 Visiting and accompanying patients

-You may remain with patients who need emergency care until they are assessed.
+You may remain with patients who needs emergency care until they are assessed.
 If you would rather wait outside the department, please ensure that the patient has your contact details.

 - has a learning difficulty or disability

 - has dementia, delirium or a cognitive impairment

 - has an acute mental health need